djschaap/aws-ecr-credential/charts/aws-ecr-credential/README.md

   --set targetNamespace=default
 ```

-That chart will create a secret object names `aws-registry`.
+That chart will create a Secret in targetNamespace named `aws-registry`.

-In you kubernetes deployment use `imagePullSecrets: aws-registry`.
+In your kubernetes Deployment Pod spec, use `imagePullSecrets: aws-registry`.

 Example:
 ```yaml